simonerlic/simon.erlic.ca/README.md

 And this is my website.

-Most of this is just placeholder at the moment.
+Most of this is just a placeholder at the moment.